aurimas13/Communication-of-Services/README.md

 ``` python
 > docker run -p 3333:3333 --name propagator_name --network some_network eventpropagator
 ```
-7) To check whether there are output when running through Docker as for when running locally open the 3rd terminal window.
-8) Enter directories of API:
+7) To check whether there are output when running through Docker as for when running locally open the 3<sup>rd</sup> terminal window and EITHER enter directories of API:
 ``` python
 > docker exec -it api_service bash
 ```
-9) Go to output folder and run:
+8) Then go to output folder and run:
 ``` python
 > cat events.json
 ```
-If you wish to see logs how requests are sent, in 3rd terminal window you can write this:
+9) OR if you wish to see logs how requests are sent, in the 3<sup>rd</sup> terminal window you can run this:
 ``` python
 docker logs api_service --follow
 ```